fleschutz/PowerShell/Docs/FAQ.md

 How to write good PowerShell scripts?
 -------------------------------------
 Good PowerShell scripts are user-friendly and platform-independent.
-As a guideline follow these rules, please:
+The following rules should be a good starting point:

 1. Use the `<verb>-<object>.ps1` scheme to name the script.
 2. Use `UTF-8 BOM` encoding to support Unicode characters in the script.